-An individual must be enrolled as a regular student in an eligible program in order to receive SFA funds (with two exceptions that are discussed later).
+A person must be enrolled as a regular student in an eligible program in order to receive FSA funds (some exceptions are discussed later).
 A regular student is someone who is enrolled or accepted for enrollment for the purpose of obtaining a degree or certificate offered by the school.
-The definition of an eligible program is discussed in detail in the SFA Handbook: Institutional Eligibility and Participation.
+The definition of an eligible program is discussed in detail in the FSA Handbook: Institutional Eligibility and Participation.